Photo Credit: Michael Axelrod / circa 1969

 I relocated to the Hudson River Valley in 1984 amidst the completion of an MFA, with honors, from Syracuse University.
 Career highlights include: National Endowment for the Humanities / grant recipient; Skidmore College / 2 summer printmaking fellowships; with additional studies conducted in Florence, Italy and Santa Fe, NM.
 Select awards have been received from the Palm Spring Art Museum and NAWA (National Association of Women Artists), along with recognition in the Smithsonian Institute Archives of American Art for greeting card design.
 (Thank you, Jim Mullen!)
 Known widely in earlier years for my unique approach to the etching process, I have exhibited in juried competitions nationally as well as in galleries of the Mid-Hudson and Metropolitan area.”

 Whether I draw, paint, or hand-pull prints, there is a repetitive layering, scraping, unearthing and reconstruction going on.
 The process is a pivotal one.
 It grounds me.
-And through the satisfaction and gratitude that arises, I rediscover our shared humanity in a world of constant change, decay and renewal.”
+And through the satisfaction and gratitude that arises, I rediscover a shared humanity in a world of constant change, decay and renewal.”